lyaguxafrog/MinePort/README.md

 # Installing the repository

 There is nothing complicated here.
-Just clone the repository(or install in [.ZIP](https://github.com/maccree/MinePort/archive/master.zip) format) to the minecraft folder ( ./minecraft):
+Just clone the repository(or download one of the available [releases](https://github.com/maccree/MinePort/releases) in .ZIP format) to the minecraft folder ( ./minecraft):
 ```bash
 $ git clone https://github.com/maccree/MinePort.git
 ```